Sieges of Tiberias (1742–1743): Initial siege

-A contemporary Jewish source indicates that Sulayman Pasha attempted to launch a surprise assault against Zahir by feigning his mobilization of troops in Palestine as part of the dawra to finance the Hajj caravan.
-The Jewish community of Damascus warned the Jews of Tiberias of Sulayman Pasha's actual intention, and they in turn alerted Zahir, who was operating in the Safed area at the time, and elected to remain and support him.
+A contemporary Jewish source indicates that Sulayman Pasha attempted to launch a surprise assault against Daher by feigning his mobilization of troops in Palestine as part of the dawra to finance the Hajj caravan.
+Members of the Jewish community of Damascus, Haim Farhi and Joseph Lutzati, warned the head of the Jewish community of Tiberias, Rabbi Haim Abulafia, of Sulayman Pasha's actual intention, and they in turn alerted Daher, who was operating in the Safed area at the time.

+Abulafia elected to remain and support Daher.
+He persuaded his Jewish coreligionists not to flee the city, lest their newly-built homes be demolished by the other Tiberians who would view their flight as a demoralizing betrayal.

 Sulayman Pasha launched the campaign from Damascus on 3 September.
 The siege of Tiberias lasted about ninety days.
-During its course, Zahir proclaimed his innocence of the charges laid against him and his loyalty to the sultan, but negotiations with the governor were futile.
-Zahir's men made several sorties against the government coalition.
+During its course, Daher proclaimed his innocence of the charges laid against him and his loyalty to the sultan, but negotiations with the governor were futile.
+Daher's men made several sorties against the government coalition.
 He was also able to secure a steady supply of provisions and weapons into Tiberias.
 Sa'd and 300 of his horsemen launched attacks from Deir Hanna on the besiegers.
 Sulayman Pasha was unable to breach the fortifications and had to lift the siege to lead the Hajj caravan, in December 1742.

-Zahir used the withdrawal as a respite to strengthen his fortifications in Tiberias, as well as the smaller forts of the Banu Zaydan, particularly Shefa-Amr in the western Lower Galilee.
+Daher used the withdrawal as a respite to strengthen his fortifications in Tiberias, as well as the smaller forts of the Zayadina, particularly Shefa-Amr in the western Lower Galilee.
 He lodged appeals to Constantinople indirectly through the French merchants of Acre to lobby the French ambassador in the capital.
-He also had the Tiberian Jews lobby their Damascene coreligionists and their Jewish contacts in Constantinople to establish an additional line of communication with the imperial authorities.
-All of these efforts to influence the government in Zahir's favor failed.
+He also had Abulafia lobby his Damascene coreligionists and their Jewish contacts in Constantinople to establish an additional line of communication with the imperial authorities.
+All of these efforts to influence the government in Daher's favor failed.